 Because of public Interest issues, e.g. to protect the safety and welfare of vulnerable children and adults, we will rely on a statutory basis rather than consent to process information for this use.

-Risk stratification is a process for identifying and managing patients who are at high risk of emergency hospital admission.
+Risk stratification is a process for identifying and managing patients who are at high risk of a number of factors such as ‘risk of emergency hospital admission’.

+CCGs and GPs use risk stratification tools as part of their local strategies for supporting patients with long-term conditions and to help and prevent avoidable admissions.
 Typically this is because patients have a long term condition such as Chronic Obstructive Pulmonary Disease.
-NHS England encourages CCGs and GPs to use risk stratification tools as part of their local strategies for supporting patients with long-term conditions and to help prevent avoidable admissions.
+NHS England encourages CCGs and GPs to use risk stratification tools as part of their local strategies for supporting patients with long-term conditions and to help and prevent avoidable admissions.

 Knowledge of the risk profile of our population will help the CCG to commission appropriate preventative services and to promote quality improvement in collaboration with our GP practices.